Click HERE to read the MSES School Improvement Plan.

 Millbury Street Elementary School participates in Save for America, the School Savings Program, sponsored by Homefield Credit Union.
 The voluntary program gives students the opportunity to open and maintain a savings account while at school.
 Students will learn the principles of saving, how to manage money and the importance of investing money for a return.
 The Homefield Credit Union will begin new accounts with a $5.00 balance.
 Students with new or existing accounts will be allowed to make deposits to their accounts on Wednesday mornings each week.
 Accounts from both North and South Grafton Elementary will be transferred to Millbury Street Elementary School.

-MSES staff and students can nominate a school community member for a CARES certificate when they have witnessed a deliberate act that exemplifies the core values of: Cooperation, Assertiveness, Responsibility, Empathy, and Self-control.
-Mrs. Coakley, Mr. Tucker or Mrs. Stocklin presents the certificate to the nominated student in their classroom so everyone can show appreciation for their kind act.
-Already this school year we have presented over 45 certificates!
+MSES staff and students can nominate a school community member for a CARES certificate when they have witnessed a deliberate act that exemplifies the core values of Cooperation, Assertiveness, Responsibility, Empathy, and Self-control.
+Dr. Coakley or Mrs. Stocklin presents the certificate to the nominated student in their classroom so everyone can show appreciation for their kind act.

 Lunch menus are no longer being printed for every student.
 It can be accessed from the web page under Food Services.
 Families who are in need of a hard copy can request one through their child’s teacher.
 Free and Reduced lunch forms are available in hard copy from the school office or online.